 Dynorphin may differentially produce dissociative or pain-sensitizing effects depending on extracellular glycine levels.
 If NMDAr activity is potentiated we should expect increased pain and excitotoxic effects.
 It may be that schizophrenics experience both of these depending on their glycinergic tone.

 Psychedelic drugs induce neurogenesis in the hippocampus, a region that has reduced volume in individuals with schizophrenia.
-Serotonin also is able to induce neurogenesis.
-Psychedelics also promote structural and functional neuroplasticity, which, as previously mentioned, is impaired in schizophrenia.
+Serotonin is also able to induce neurogenesis.
+Psychedelics promote structural and functional neuroplasticity, which, as previously mentioned, is impaired in schizophrenia.

 Dynorphin and psychedelics relate to fear extinction.
 Fear extinction is impaired in schizophrenics.
 During fear extinction, KOR mRNA is found to be dramatically downregulated while fear conditioning shows a dramatic upregulation of KOR mRNA.
 Blocking dynorphin/KOR was found to block conditioned fear.
 DMT microdosing in mice was found to enhance fear extinction.
 Low doses of psilocybin were found to increase neurogenesis and enhance fear extinction.
 High doses appear to do the opposite.
 D-cycloserine was found to facilitate fear extinction and is studied for treatment of schizophrenia.
 There are studies on psychedelics (MDMA) exploring fear extinction in relevance to PTSD, which involves altered fear extinction like schizophrenia.
 During fear recognition tasks that measure amygdala response, schizophrenics show hyperactivation of the amygdala to both fearful and even neutral faces while with LSD users there is a reduced response of the amygdala.